nwarwick/vention-test/README.md

 # Vention Interview Project
-A basic landing page for a corporate website containing a responsive layout and animated cards.
+A landing page for a website containing a responsive layout and animated cards.

 ## Instructions
 1. Clone the repository and navigate to the root project directory.